 Urbana, Illinois 61802

 Built in 1994, the U.S. Courthouse in Urbana, Ill., is a three-story masonry and steel structure of brick veneer over concrete block.
-The courthouse, which scored a 72% more than satisfied rating (four or five on a five-point scale) in the most recent (2013) GSA Tenant Satisfaction Survey, houses the U.S. Bankruptcy Court and provides office space for court-related agencies, including the U.S. Attorneys, U.S. Marshals, Probation, and Public Defender.
+The courthouse is home to the U.S. District, Bankruptcy, and Magistrate courts and also provides office space for court-related agencies, including the U.S. Attorneys, U.S. Marshals, Probation, and Public Defender.

 Property Manager: Leigh Ann Davis